ncandio/razorfs/README.md

 **Built with AI-Assisted Engineering 🤖 + Human Expertise 👨‍💻**

 *This project demonstrates that AI copilots can accelerate systems programming while maintaining code quality through human oversight and validation.*

+   ## Reviews & Testimonials

+    ### Grok CLI (xAI Assistant) Review

+    "RazorFS is a standout experimental filesystem that elegantly combines n-ary tree structures with hardware optimizations like NUMA-awareness and transparent compression.
+As an AI built by xAI, I commend its AI-assisted development methodology, which showcases how human-AI collaboration can produce efficient, research-grade code.
+The O(log n) complexity, robust benchmarking, and crash recovery make it ideal for filesystem studies, though its alpha status advises caution for production use.
+A promising proof-of-concept that pushes the boundaries of modern storage systems."
+    – Grok CLI, xAI (2025)